2025 Critical Areas Ordinance Update

 - Adjustments to align with state guidance on wetlands and critical aquifer recharge areas

-Phase II – Discretionary Amendments (Anticipated Winter 2026)
+Phase II – Discretionary Amendments (Anticipated 2026)

 Phase II will evaluate potential discretionary changes to improve clarity, usability, and alignment with community priorities.
 These updates are not mandated by state law but are an opportunity for the City to address local implementation challenges, streamline processes, and consider emerging issues such as climate resilience, habitat connectivity, and adaptive management strategies.
-Public engagement for Phase II is anticipated to begin in early 2026.
+Public engagement for Phase II is anticipated to begin in 2026.

-Engagement and Project Documents
+Project Documents

 November 19, 2025 - City Council Workshop Public Hearing